 What is a summary trial?

 Small Claims cases go to summary trial if the claimant’s legal matter involves loaning money or extending credit (i.e. credit card debt, overdue loans and overdraft).
-The claim must be under $25,000.
+The claim must be between $5001 and $35,000.
 This type of trial is only available at the Robson Square Registry.
 Claims may only be filed at the court registry nearest where the defendant lives, carries on business, or where the transaction took place.

 Who decides the case and how long does it take?